Bucknell-ECE/PortalBox-ManagementPortal/README.md

 ### Integration Testing

-The REST API exposed by this project project can be tested on your development machine using the webserver built in to the PHP CLI.
+The REST API exposed by this project ([API Documentation](documentation/api)) can be tested on your development machine using the webserver built in to the PHP CLI.
 Assuming you have followed steps 1 through 4 under Installation, you can in theory open a command shell and issue:

 ```sh
 cd ${PROJECT_DIRECTORY}/public
 php -S localhost:8000
 ```

-You should then be able to use the requests available in the included [Postman](https://www.postman.com/) collection, see `documentation/api.postman_collection.json`, or [Bruno](https://www.usebruno.com/), see `documentation/ECE PORTAL Box Management API`, after setting reasonable collection variable values to test the API.
+You should then be able to use the requests available in the included [Bruno](https://www.usebruno.com/) collection, see [test/api](test/api).

 ### Live Testing